 ~ Participant, Employment My Way, YWCA Moncton

 My beloved daughter has a reason to live again.
-Next week, she will put on her work clothes and enter the work force, after a year and half of grief and depression that could have ended so differently.
+Next week, she will put on her work clothes and enter the workforce, after a year and a half of grief and depression that could have ended so differently.
 While I know the road ahead may still have a few bumps along the way, I also know that because of Launch, my daughter now has the skills and support to deal with whatever is placed in front of her, and for that, I shall be eternally grateful.

 ~ Mother of a Participant, Launch Atlantic, YWCA Moncton

 Given the importance of digital literacy skills to under-represented populations, MediaSmarts and YWCA Canada have partnered to develop and deliver DigitalSmarts, a digital literacy skills program.
-YWCA Moncton is one of seven YWCA Member Association offering this training.
+YWCA Moncton is one of seven YWCA Member Associations offering this training.
 The DigitalSmarts program is a series of eight hour-long workshops designed to teach important everyday digital skills.